Top 50 Umbria Villas for Rent. Live Like a Local, Not a Tourist!

 Our Most Popular Villas In Umbria

-Show all 37 villas and apartments in Umbria
+Show all 31 Villas and Houses for Rent in Umbria

 Known as the Green Heart of Italy, Umbria is best characterized by verdant rolling hills, fields of yellow sunflowers, the smoky flavor of truffles, and the tang of sheep's milk cheese.
 It is both refined and wild.
 A land of Etruscan and medieval origins, Umbria is steeped in spirituality: the hill town of Assisi, birthplace of St. Francis, is considered the center of the Franciscan monastic movement.
 Perugia, Umbria's capital, hosts a world famous jazz festival, while Gubbio puts on its very own annual pagan celebration.
 Spoleto, Orvieto, and Urbino are also gems of the region.
 Perugia's Buitoni produces thirteen percent of Italy's pasta.
 It's no surprise, then, that the pasta in this region is delectable, especially the umbricelli, a specialty of Northern Umbria.
 Perugia's other delicacies include bruschetta, farro soup, pork dishes, wild pigeon, and squab.
 As for truffles, dogs or pigs sniff out these precious mushrooms in the area around Norcia and Spoleto.
 The cuisine of Southern Umbria highlights the subtle combination of truffles, olive oil, cheese, and homemade pasta.
 The white wine of Orvieto is the region's most famous.